Braves vs. Padres Prediction: Will Atlanta earn their first win?

-The Atlanta Braves remain in San Diego to face the Padres at 7:15 PM ET on Saturday night.
-The game is on FOX.
-It’s Game 3 of a four-game set.
-Can the Braves win the game outright as money-line road favorites?
+The Atlanta Braves remain in San Diego to face the Padres at 7:00 PM ET on Sunday night.
+It’s Sunday Night Baseball on ESPN and the final game of a four-game set.
+Can the Braves win the game outright as money-line road underdogs?
 Keep reading for our Braves vs. Padres betting prediction.

 Braves vs. Padres Game Matchup and Betting Odds